rzahuseynov/business-card/README.md

 # business-card
 A simple business card design with HTML and CSS.
-Developed during the course https://scrimba.com/learn/htmlandcss
+Developed as part of the course https://scrimba.com/learn/htmlandcss